abhisms/cp/README.md

-An MERN stack web application for managing placement activities in a college
+An MERN stack web application for managing placement activities in a colleg Find my code in my master branch